waynegraham/registry.clir.org/_projects/2012-centerpiece-illuminating-the-archives-of-the-woodro.md

 ---
 layout: project
-title: "Centerpiece: Illuminating the Archives of the Woodrow Wilson Rehabilitation Center"
+title: Centerpiece: Illuminating the Archives of the Woodrow Wilson Rehabilitation Center
 ---